home-assistant/home-assistant.io/source/_integrations/energenie_power_sockets.markdown

 ## Troubleshooting

-Depending on your system configuration, it may be necessary to grant explicit user access rights to the USB device by creating a udev rule.
+If you are running a {% term "Home Assistant Core" %} or {% term "Home Assistant Container" %} installation: Depending on your system configuration, it may be necessary to grant explicit user access rights to the USB device by creating a udev rule.

 1. Find the *vendor_id* and *product_id* of the USB device by calling `lsusb`: